mp091689/try-rabbitmq/README.md

 ## Additional

-RabbitMQ UI is accessible by link http://localhost:15672
+RabbitMQ UI is accessible by link [localhost:15672](http://localhost:15672)

 > login: mquser
 >
 > password : mqsecret

+Consumers are will be started automatically.

 Redis CLI is accessible with console command